acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 Select some text on that page and right-click to activate the context menu.
 You should see a new item labeled "Translate Selection".
 Select that item and the text you selected should be replaced with its English translation.

+You will also see output like this appear in the console:

+    info: input: Quoi de neuf chez Mozilla?
+    info: output: What's New in Mozilla?

 ## Packaging It ##